kankankankankankan/github-trending/README.md

 ## C#

+* 【2024-10-22】[codeproject / CodeProject.AI-Server](https://github.com/codeproject/CodeProject.AI-Server) - CodeProject.AI Server is a self contained service that software developers can include in, and distribute with, their applications in order to augment their apps with the power of AI.
+* 【2024-10-22】[Macro-Deck-App / Macro-Deck](https://github.com/Macro-Deck-App/Macro-Deck) - Macro Deck transforms your phone, tablet, or any device equipped with a modern internet browser into an efficient remote macro pad.
+With this tool, you can execute single or multi-step actions seamlessly with just a single tap.
 * 【2024-10-15】[bloxstraplabs / bloxstrap](https://github.com/bloxstraplabs/bloxstrap) - An alternative bootstrapper for Roblox with a bunch of extra features.
 * 【2024-10-15】[HaveIBeenPwned / PwnedPasswordsDownloader](https://github.com/HaveIBeenPwned/PwnedPasswordsDownloader) - A tool to download all Pwned Passwords hash ranges and save them offline so they can be used without a dependency on the k-anonymity API
 * 【2024-10-15】[0x90d / videoduplicatefinder](https://github.com/0x90d/videoduplicatefinder) - Video Duplicate Finder - Crossplatform